 Little Helios Police Barrel Burner (formerly known as Little Vulcan) is a small scale system designed specifically for the disposal of confiscated materials by law enforcement, police stations, and other government officials.
-Constructed from a stainless steel 55 gallon drum, these incinerators are commonly used to dispose of solid waste materials such as:
+Using a stainless steel 55 gallon drum (available for sale with our without drum), these incinerators are commonly used to dispose of solid waste materials such as:

 - Confiscated Drugs

 Visit our page explaining the different uses for drug disposal, including law enforcement.

 CFR Title 40 Part 60: Requirements and Exemptions for Small Scale Incinerators